jonathanmiller2/Field-Photo/README.md

 - Packages update and change their API's
 - Strange, corner-case bugs crop up

-If specifically the register function stops working, it is likely due to the two constant strings in the constants.dart file.
+If user registration specifically stops working, it is likely due to the two constant strings in the constants.dart file.
 For whatever reason, custom endpoints for registering were never used in the first app.
 This means that the app receives the HTML for what the website would be showing if you had a browser, and then scrapes that HTML to figure out why your registration failed.
 If the website changes the wording of the "Username taken" or "email taken" message, the app will break.
 You'll have to manually reset those fields in constants.dart.

 If specifically land cover classes are being put into the database incorrectly, it is likely due to the landcover mapping in the constants.dart file.
 The number-landcover pairs should match the EOMF admin website's number-landcover pairs (in the "Categories" section).
+(ALSO, SEE THE IMPORTANT TRANSLATION NOTE BELOW)

 Otherwise, look at the constants.dart file, and check that each URL is still correct.
 You can check them by sending requests, or by looking at the urls.py files on the server to make sure the server is still handling those URLs.
 Make sure the app is checking for the right HTTP status codes.
 If the server changes it's response codes or response messages, it's possible that the app will start misbehaving.